Front Door Customer Experience

 There’s more than one “front door” to a business.
 If a business has visitors that come for retail or customer interaction, it’s highly likely that when they step in the physical front door, the business is clean and tidy and the visitor has some sort of positive impression.

 There are many studies that show that in retail stores, music and a positive experience will have visitors stay longer and spend more.
-It is similar for telephone callers.
+It is similar to telephone callers.
 If there’s silence, a radio station or other unfavorable caller experience, prospective customers will hang up and call another business.

-Another good ideas is to “secret shop” your business (or have someone else do it for you) to get a clear understanding.
 Positive telephone and visitor experiences will generate new business and keep existing customers from searching somewhere else for what they need.